Vic Hub

 Current Gippsland Drought Hub Activities

-Our Gippsland program of work will support agriculture, environment, communities, and local Government to adapt and transform, and achieve both better preparedness and increased resilience to the impact of drought.
+Our Gippsland program of work supports agriculture, environment, communities, and local government to adapt and transform, and achieve both better preparedness and increased resilience to the impact of drought.

 Collaboration is key and innovation is a strong driving force in the intended outcomes.
-Engagement with producers and ensuring producer-led contribution to projects within the Drought Hub program is front and centre.
+Engagement with producers and ensuring producer-led contribution to projects are central to the Vic Hub program.

 Anthony Snow from Snow Rural - participating in the Future Fodder Project - part of the Gippsland Node on the ground activities.